avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 # Use cases collection {#sec-usecases}

-This section is the core this document.
+This section is the core of this document.
 For each use case, we present a concise overview of the use case, the relevant categories it aligns with, and a list of potential migration methods.
 For each migration method, we highlight the advantages and disadvantages that stem from considering real-world deployment scenarios.

 ## Industrial communication protocols (that rely on IETF RFCs)
 EDNOTE2: the title is an attempt at generalizing what BACnet is and why it should be interesting to take it into account while discussing pqc migration approaches within the IETF.